Article On Finding, Interviewing, and

 (Typically, the speaker provides the laptop and the client provides the A/V, but I like to

 request, if possible, that the client provide the laptop.
-That way, it can be set up before I arrive
+That way, it can be set up before I arrive,

-and my laptop becomes the emergency backup, which has paid off twice already).
+putting everyone's mind at ease, and my laptop becomes the emergency backup, which has paid off twice already).

 7. Will handouts be involved?
 If so, as reference tools or will writing be involved?